Lokukarawita/YifyLib/README.md

 ##NOTE
+Currently working on porting to YTS.AG API

-_Since deprecation of API v1 by Yts, YifyLib (since v1.1) no longer support the v1 of Yts API.
+~~ _Since deprecation of API v1 by Yts, YifyLib (since v1.1) no longer support the v1 of Yts API.
-See [Coming Soon](/README.md#coming-soon) section for future developments._
+See [Coming Soon](/README.md#coming-soon) section for future developments._ ~~

 # YifyLib